mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 # New Features and Capabilities

 - DC/OS has improved Multi Tenancy support by adding quota management for service groups.
 Specifically, DC/OS enables managing quota limits through UI and CLI for Marathon based and SDK based services.
-See [Quota Management](/mesosphere/dcos/2.0/multi-tenancy/quota-management/#quotas) documentation for more details.
+For more details, see [Quota Management](/mesosphere/dcos/2.0/multi-tenancy/quota-management/#quotas).
 (DCOS-54186)
 - As tasks in a pod are running on the same agent, it is possible to define a shared memory segment for tasks.
 DC/OS supports configurable `/dev/shm` size and IPC namespace in UCR.
-See the [Shared Memory](/mesosphere/dcos/2.0/deploying-services/pods/technical-overview/#shared-memory) documentation.
+For more details, see [Shared Memory](/mesosphere/dcos/2.0/deploying-services/pods/technical-overview/#shared-memory).
 (DCOS-54618)
 - DC/OS has a new container debug endpoint, and the diagnostic bundle includes the debug endpoint tracking data for a stuck task.
 (DCOS-55383)
 - Add the ability to drain agent nodes via the DC/OS CLI and UI.
-See the [Draining a Node](/mesosphere/dcos/2.0/administering-clusters/draining-a-node/) documentation for more details.
+For more details, see [Draining a Node](/mesosphere/dcos/2.0/administering-clusters/draining-a-node/).
 (DCOS-53654)
 - Create new diagnostics bundle REST API with performance improvements.
 Deprecate legacy routes and create a more RESTful API for generating diagnostics bundles.
 This change makes the bundle generation scale much faster.
 (DCOS_OSS-5098)
 - Metronome post-install configuration can be added to `/var/lib/dcos/metronome/environment`.
 (DCOS_OSS-5309)
 - Add L4LB metrics in DC/OS Net.
 (DCOS_OSS-5011)
-- Previously Marathon would validate that an external volume with the same name is only used once across all apps.
+- Previously, Marathon would validate that an external volume with the same name is only used once across all apps.
 Multiple external volume providers now allow shared access to mounted volumes, so we introduce a way to disable the uniqueness check.
 (MARATHON-8681)
 - Add a new DC/OS configuration parameter `mesos_docker_volume_chown`, to change Docker volume ownership to the task user.
 By default, this parameter defaults to `false`; if this parameter is set as `true`, Mesos will change the ownership of a Docker volume non-recursively to be the task user when launching a container.
 It is not recommended that this option be enabled  if there is any Docker volume shared by multiple non-root users.
 (COPS-5176, DCOS_OSS-5381, MESOS-9908)

 # Fixed and Improved Issues